• Skip to main content

 One… you can do everything up to this point, cover the casserole dish and wait until you’re ready to eat (a great plus if you have company over or a crazy evening schedule!).

 Two… mozzarella cheese is great melted on top of just about anything.
-And will give this chicken florentine casserole recipe an even more beautiful presentation on the table.
+And it will give this chicken Florentine casserole recipe an even more beautiful presentation on the table.

 You don’t need much.
 We’re not covering it so much that you can’t see the beauty beneath it.
 Just a light sprinkle.
-Then pop it under the broiler for 2-3 minutes and done!
+Then pop it under the broiler for 2-3 minutes until it is golden brown.
+Now you are done!
+So as you can see the oven part gives it a lovely browned mozzarella top which I don’t want to miss!

-This chicken florentine recipe is seriously amazing.
+This chicken Florentine recipe is seriously amazing.
 It looks like it came from a professional chef’s oven, it’s easy, could feed a small army (6 people, easy, maybe add some bread on the side) and it has an unbelievable flavor.
+You can top it off with a sprinkle of red pepper flakes if you like a little added heat.

 Try this chicken florentine casserole recipe any weeknight, because it’s simple and quick, or on a Sunday night for a crowd-pleasing family dinner.
 I bet you’ll get asked to make it again!